niplav/site/platforms.md

 ### Timeline

-If the markets receive enough liquidity, I'll start the first experiment mid november, and the second one early next year, hopefully sometime in february.
+If the markets receive enough liquidity, I'll start the first experiment mid November, and the second one early next year, hopefully sometime in February.

 Markets
 --------